 One way to minimize this seesaw effect is to focus on floating-rate securities.
 These bonds have regular resets that tie the coupon payment to prevailing market interest rates.
 So, as market yields rise, so does your payout!

-One solid option is the BlackRock Floating Rate Income Trust’s (BGT).
+One solid option is the BlackRock Floating Rate Income Trust (BGT).
 BGT is required to invest at least 80% of its assets in floating- and variable-rate instruments.
 The average effective duration of its portfolio is not expected to be more than 1.5 years.
 In plain English, that means that a 1% rise in market interest rates would translate to just about 1.5% in capital losses, or a 1% drop in market interest rates would translate to about 1.5% in capital gains.
-And remember, that is the maximum.
-The current effective duration at time of writing is just 0.24 years, meaning a move in market interest rates should have a negligible effect of BGT’s share price.
+And remember: That is the maximum.
+The current effective duration at time of writing is a meager 0.08 years, meaning a move in market interest rates should have a negligible effect on BGT’s share price.

-In other words, don’t expect this CEF to get whipped around if we continue to see volatility in the bond market.
+Said differently: Don’t expect this CEF to get whipped around by volatility in the bond market.

 Want to learn more about BGT?
 Check out the BlackRock provider site.